 The Cape Action for People and the Environment (CAPE) Programme works through a landscape-level approach to conservation and involves landowners and their representative bodies.
 In each of these areas, issues around biodiversity on agricultural land are dealt with by working with farmers to set aside valuable biodiversity on their land through entering into conservation stewardship agreements.

 The Succulent Karoo Ecosystem Programme (SKEP) is an overarching framework for biodiversity conservation and sustainable development of the Succulent Karoo Hotspot (SKH).
 SKEP looks to conserve the SKH which is an area that has a wealth of unique biodiversity but has also been severely damaged by human activities such as mining, overgrazing and ostrich farming.
 Projects include creating a provincial nature reserve, developing land use management plans for overgrazed areas, working with landowners to sign stewardship agreements, developing best practice guidelines, and working with those in the South African mining, agriculture and tourism sectors to promote formal biodiversity conservation areas.

 The Grasslands Programme seeks to identify and promote biodiversity-compatible land uses.
 Grazing of cattle, sheep and indigenous game species have been identified as the most compatible agricultural activities in the biome.
-Read more in the “Rangelands/veld” chapter.
+Read more on the “Rangelands/veld” page.

 Biodiversity Stewardship is an opportunity for farmers/land owners to gain conservation recognition for land under their ownership.
 Agricultural activities continue, but with improved environmental practices in place.
 The farmer, recognised as the custodian of the land, can draw on the support and advice of conservation experts, and funding in some cases.

 There are different Stewardship models: